Lee Loughnane: Career

 Aside from his musical contributions to Chicago, Loughnane is reported to be a peacemaker and problem-solver within the band.
 He handles most of the media interviews and has produced several recent Chicago albums, including Chicago XXXVI: Now which was recorded entirely on the road, using a traveling studio that Loughnane put together with engineer Tim Jessup.

 Loughnane had a small speaking role as a pig farmer on a hippie commune in the 1973 film Electra Glide in Blue, starring Robert Blake.
 Peter Cetera, Terry Kath and Walt Parazaider also appear in the film, which was directed by James Guercio, Chicago's producer at the time.
 Loughnane played a motorcycle cop in the 1984 music video "Stay The Night" by Chicago.
 Lee, along with his fellow founding Chicago members Robert Lamm and James Pankow, have a cameo appearance as themselves in the 2013 Larry David comedy Clear History.

 Lee Loughnane, Walt Parazaider and Jimmy Pankow play on two tracks of the Bee Gees' album Spirits Having Flown, "Stop (Think Again)" and "Too Much Heaven".
 On "Too Much Heaven", Lee plays the flugelhorn and Walt plays the flute, according to the liner notes of the 2003 reissue of Hot Streets.
 In return, the Gibb brothers sang back-up on the Chicago song "Little Miss Lovin'".
 The bands became friendly when they were both recording at Criteria Studios in Miami.

 The Chicago horn section also performed on several tracks of Leon Russell's Americana, most notably Let's Get Started.

 For this album, Lee co-wrote the horn charts with saxophonist Marty Grebb.

 Lee Loughnane is a member of Phi Mu Alpha Sinfonia, and was given the National Citation as well as recognition as Signature Sinfonian along with fellow Chicago members and Sinfonians on August 26, 2009.

 Elmwood Park dedicated "Lee Loughnane Way" near his childhood home on Sunset Drive in 2012.
 Chicago was awarded a Star on the Hollywood Walk of Fame for Recording at 6438 Hollywood Boulevard in Hollywood, California in 1992.

+As of 2026, with Robert Lamm and James Pankow not touring due to health issues, Loughnane is the only original member of the band currently performing on stage.